ralph-holden/ARCTiC/README.md

 CUDA-Enabled PyTorch: The environment uses torch==2.5.0+cu118 (CUDA 11.8).

-## Fine-trained Models
+## Fine-tuned Models

-*   Create a directory with fine-trained models.
+*   Create a directory with fine-tuned models.

 ```
 mkdir -p <models>
 ```

-*   Download fine-trained binary and multiclass models from [owncloud](https://oc.biophys.mpg.de/owncloud/s/zmMZPr2TEB4Bwda) and put them into `<models>`.
+*   Download fine-tuned binary and multiclass models from [owncloud](https://oc.biophys.mpg.de/owncloud/s/zmMZPr2TEB4Bwda) and put them into `<models>`.
+Models are currently available only to reviewers and will be accessible upon publication.

 ## Usage